Emirhantaze/ElectroCardioGraphyProject/README.md

     apprach1(t,f,useperfect,selectedmod,lowfreq,highfreq,x)
     t=time vector;
     f=signal vector;
+    useperfect=
-    useperfect= this is a logical value here this defines do you want to take best 1000 value or whole signal selectedmod=this takes 3 different values (butter , cheby , elliptic ) for the inputs other than that equals to not filtering signal lowfreq=this determines the low cutoff frequency
+        this is a logical value here this defines do you want to take best 1000 value or whole signal selectedmod=
+        this takes 3 different values (butter , cheby , elliptic ) for the
+        inputs other than that equals to not filtering signal lowfreq=
+        this determines the low cutoff frequency
+    highfreq=
-    highfreq=this determines the high cutoff frequency
+        this determines the high cutoff frequency
+    x=
-    x=takes vales between -100 100 but suggested inputs
-        for elliptic is 19
+        takes vales between -100 100 but suggested inputs for elliptic value is 19
-        for butter is 50
+            for butter value is 50
-        for cheby is 30
+            for cheby value is 30

 Warning!!!
 This applications can not be usable in medical.